-The number one question I get from everyone here is, “Why Slovakia?” … and honestly, I have no clue.
-Going through all the paperwork, interviews, meetings, and orientations the months before I arrived here, I had to put all my confidence in Rotary to help me prepare; mentally, physically, and in every aspect they were amazing, I am so grateful for the support system I have at all times.
-Near the beginning of the process, we were supposed list the top five countries we would want to go to, nothing was promised, but this would help the program place us.
+The number one question I get from everyone here is, “Why Slovakia?”.
+Honestly, I have no clue.
+Going through all the paperwork, interviews, meetings, and orientations the months before I arrived here.
+I had to put all my confidence in Rotary to help me prepare; mentally, physically.
+In every aspect they were amazing.
+I am so grateful for the support system I have at all times.
+Near the beginning of the process, we were supposed list the top five countries we would want to go to.
+Nothing was promised, but this would help the program place us.
 Do you want to know where my countries were?
 South America.
 So, when I say I have no clue what happened, I have no clue.
 Of course, it was a surprise when they handed me the Slovak flag in front of a room full of almost 100 people, and I was supposed to announce this country I was about to spend a year in, even though I had never seen the flag before.
 Embarrassing to say the least, but a good story now.
 And now, more than a year after that initial announcement, I’m so glad I ended up here.

 Lastly, I wanted to thank the person at bilgym that has made the biggest impact on my life, Paulina.
 You are an amazing teacher and just overall great person.
 We looked forward to your class every week, it was the best part of going to school, and we miss you so much!
 I thank so much of my language acquisition of Slovak to her, thank you so much for your patience and motivation to help me learn.